paragraph-xyz/docs/src/pages/index.md

 ## Get Help & Provide Feedback

 Encountering issues or need additional help?
-No problem.

-### Submit Feature Requests

-We have a public feedback board at [https://feedback.paragraph.xyz](https://feedback.paragraph.xyz).
-Submit new feature requests, upvote others, and leave comments.

 ### Improve Our Documentation

-This documentation is 100% open source.
+This documentation is open source.
 Open a pull request on [our Github repo](https://github.com/paragraph-xyz/docs) for improvements or clarifications.

 ### Join The Community

 We love to chat!

-Follow us on [Twitter](https://twitter.com/paragraph_xyz) or drop by our [Discord](https://paragraph.xyz/discord) and say hello!
+Follow us on [Twitter](https://twitter.com/paragraph_xyz) and join our channel on [Farcaster](https://farcaster.xyz/~/channel/paragraph) to stay updated and join the conversation.

 We're also responsive via email - reach out to [hello@paragraph.xyz](mailto:hello@paragraph.xyz) and we'll get back ASAP.